dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [x] Dedicated Interconnect
 > **Incorrect:** This is not correct.
 Direct Interconnect is useful for data from 10 Gbps to 80 Gbps.
 An ISP could offer a 99% SLA, but the max 9 Gbps requirement means this solution would not be optimal.
 - [ ] Partner Interconnect
+> **Correct:** This is correct.
+Partner Interconnect is useful for data up to 10 Gbps and is offered by ISPs with SLAs.

 **23. Question 23**